progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--Then, when you switch back, you get an empty `rack` directory.
 You can either run `git submodule update` to reclone, or you can move your `/tmp/rack` directory back into the empty directory.-->

 Wenn man dann wieder in den Zweig mit dem Submodul zurückwechseln will, erhält man ein leeres Verzeichnis `rack`.
-Um dieses zu befüllen, kannst du entweder `git submodule update` ausführen oder Du kannst Deine Kopie von `/tmp/rack` wieder an den ursprünglichen Ort wiederherstellen.
+Um dieses zu befüllen, kannst Du entweder `git submodule update` ausführen oder Du kannst Deine Kopie von `/tmp/rack` wieder an den ursprünglichen Ort wiederherstellen.

 <!--## Subtree Merging ##-->
 ## Subtree Merging ##